silverbulletmd/silverbullet-github/README.md

 # SilverBullet plug for Github
-Provides Github events and pull requests as query sources using SB's `<!-- #query -->` mechanism.
+Provides Github events, notifications and pull requests as query sources using SB's query mechanism

 ## Installation
 Open your `PLUGS` note in SilverBullet and add this plug to the list: